Let’s discuss The Hierarchy Problem.

 Let’s resolve this problem in the point charge universe.
 Briefly :

-- All standard matter particles are structures made of point charges,
+- All standard matter particles are assemblies made of point charges,

 - and include a Noether core of orbiting point charges,

-- with a Gen I core structured as three dipole substructures,
+- with a Gen I core structured as three dipole subassemblies,

-- each a planar orbiting electrino and positrino point charge,
+- each an orbiting pair of point charges, the electrino and positrino

-- with each dipole at vastly different energy and hence radius.
+- with each dipole at vastly different energy and orbital radius.

 - Besides the modest electric field and the huge magnetic field,